HTX-Elixir-Meetup/2016-12-07-exunit-and-testing/slides/01-overview.md

 # Talk overview

-* Basic types in Elixir
-* How to write functions
-* How to use pattern matching
+* What is ExUnit?
+* Using ExUnit: Normal code
+* Using ExUnit: Running tetss
+* Using ExUnit: Testing processes